codophilic/LearnSpring/JavaSpring.md

 ```

 - Abover learnings are implemented [here](https://github.com/codophilic/LearnSpring/tree/main/Simple%20Spring%20Project/demo/src/main/java/com/simple/JavaBeanConfiguration)
+- XML configuration provides easy way to check all the configurations withing one file but it is tedious to write those configurations whereas annotation configuration are easier to implement.

 ## Bean life cycle in Java Spring
 - The lifecycle of any object means when & how it is born, how it behaves throughout its life, and when & how it dies.
 Similarly, the bean life cycle refers to when & how the bean is instantiated, what action it performs until it lives, and when & how it is destroyed.